rushikeshg25/cool-code/README.md

 ## 🚀 Overview

-AI-DB-CLI is a powerful tool that combines the capabilities of large language models with a comprehensive set of development tools to provide an interactive database and code management experience.
+Cool-Code is a powerful tool that combines the capabilities of large language models with a comprehensive set of development tools to provide an interactive database and code management experience.
 Simply describe what you want to accomplish, and the AI agent will understand your intent and execute the necessary operations.

 ## ✨ Features